Academic Advisors in the College of Arts and Sciences

 - School of Medicine (Clinical Laboratory Science and Radiologic Science).

 Once admitted to one of Carolina’s professional schools (which often happens in the fall semester of junior year), juniors and seniors will be assigned an advisor in their professional school.
-The professional school advisor will review major requirements, discuss course options, inform students of special opportunities in their program, and clear them for graduation.
+The professional school advisor will review major requirements, discuss course options, inform students of special opportunities in their program, and clear them up for graduation.
 After admission, students will need to see their professional school representatives for all advising needs, including dropping and adding courses, changing or adding a major and/or minor, and other administrative matters.

-If a professional school student is approved for a second major or minor in the College of Arts and Sciences, the student receives academic advising for their second major or minor by the Academic Advising Program, and the professional school clears the student for graduation.
+If a professional school student is approved for a second major or minor in the College of Arts and Sciences, the student receives academic advising for their second major or minor by UNC Advising, and the professional school clears the student for graduation.

 Study Abroad Advisors